Junior Eurovision Song Contest 2009

-The Junior Eurovision Song Contest 2009 was the seventh edition of the annual Junior Eurovision Song Contest and took place in Kyiv, Ukraine.
-It was scheduled for 21 November 2009.
-13 countries were confirmed by the European Broadcasting Union (EBU) to compete in the contest.
+The Junior Eurovision Song Contest 2009 was the seventh edition of the Junior Eurovision Song Contest, held on 21 November 2009 at the Palace of Sports in Kyiv, Ukraine, and presented by Ani Lorak and Timur Miroshnychenko.
+It was organised by the European Broadcasting Union (EBU) and host broadcaster the National Television Company of Ukraine (NTU).
+Broadcasters from 13 countries participated in the contest.